whywilson/mtools/en/index.md

 [Select Language](../index.html)

 # 1.Overview
-Here is a Material Design APP to make Charge `Mifare Classic Card` Easily.
+Here is a Material Design APP to make charge `Mifare Classic Card` easily.
-Please make sure your device support `Mifare Classic`, or you can do nothing with this APP.
+Attention:
+1. `Mifare 1K `Supported Device.
+(Or OTG support `ACR122U`)
+2. KeyA and keyB of useful sector.
-Please comply with local laws, this APP is for testing and technical exchange only.
+3. Comply with local laws, only used for study and testing.

 # 2.Tutorial
 ## 2.1 Lists
 ### 2.1.1 Add Card